jackiehjm/stx-docs/doc/source/updates/kubernetes/configure-firmware-update-orchestration.rst

           state:                                  building
           inprogress:                             true

-#.
-Optional: Display the strategy in summary, if required.
+#.  |Optional| Display the strategy in summary, if required.
 The firmware update
     strategy :command:`show` command displays the strategy in a summary.

     .. code-block:: none